frohro/6302view/README.md

 }
 ```

-The above creates a **slider** called "Input" from 0 to 5 (at a step size of 0.1) and a **plot** called "Output" from -1 to 26, illustrating the square of the slider input:
+The above creates a **Slider** called "Input" from 0 to 5 (at a step size of 0.01) and a **Plot** called "Output" from -1 to 26, illustrating the square of the slider input:

 ![(gif of resulting modules)](https://i.imgur.com/THO1Me1.gif)